Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 seconds if not minutes.

 2. **Syntax error tolerance**.
 When the developer writing a code, the program is frequently stands in the syntactic incorrect states.
-However, IDE must be able to recognize the rest of the code.
+However, IDE should be able to recognize the rest of the code.
 For example, to be able to provide the user with a Code-Completion feature in any place of the code.